gookit/gcli/README.md

 - Support option binding `--long`, support for adding short options(`-s`)
 - Support binding argument to specified name, support `required`, optional, `array` three settings
   - It will be automatically detected and collected when the command is run.
-- Supports rich color output. supports html tab-style color rendering, compatible with Windows
+- Supports rich color output. powered by [gookit/color](https://github.com/gookit/color)
+  - Supports html tab-style color rendering, compatible with Windows
+  - Built-in `info, error, success, danger` and other styles, can be used directly
+- Built-in user interaction methods such as `ReadLine`, `Confirm`, `Select`
 - Automatically generate command help information and support color display
 - Supports generation of `zsh` and `bash` command completion script files
 - Supports a single command as a stand-alone application